 Logs act like “thermal batteries” and can, under the right circumstances, store heat during the day and gradually release it at night.
 This generally increases the apparent R-value of a log by 0.1 per inch of thickness in mild, sunny climates that have a substantial temperature swing from day to night.
 Such climates generally exist in the Earth’s temperate zones between the 15th and 40th parallels.

-Click here for more in-depth information on R-values and to download the PDF.
+And if you’re interested in learning more about the science of this, click here for more in-depth information on R-values and to download the PDF.

 * Nisson, J. (September 1993).
 “The (Non?)
 Advantage of Thermal Mass in Log Homes.”
 Energy Design Update (13:9); p.
 8.

 * Kadulski, R. (June/July 1987).
 “R-Values of Log Walls.”
 Solplan Review (No. 15); pp. 8-9.